-The iOS 12.0.1 update is a small bug fix update for the iPhone 7 and iPhone 7 Plus, but it could have a noticeable impact on your day-to-day use.
+The iOS 12.4.1 update is a small maintenance release, but it could have a noticeable impact on your iPhone 7 or iPhone 7 Plus’ performance.

-iPhone 7 users are complaining about a variety of iOS 12.0.1 problems including weird battery drain, Bluetooth issues, Wi-Fi problems, and issues with first and third-party applications.
+iPhone 7 users are complaining about a variety of iOS 12.4.1 problems including weird battery drain, Bluetooth issues, Wi-Fi problems, and issues with first and third-party applications.

-iPhone 7 iOS 12.0.1 Impressions & Performance
+iPhone 7 iOS 12.4.1 Impressions & Performance

 We haven't noticed any significant slowdown when using the keyboard or when pulling up our Notifications or Control Center.